Huskyeder/stackato-doc/admin/console/index.rst

 Percentage <console-settings-dea>`. **Memory Summary** shows how much
 memory:

-* has been assigned to Organizations via :ref:`Quota Definitions <console-settings-quota-definitions>`
+* has been assigned to Organizations via :ref:`Quota Plans <console-settings-quota-definitions>`
 * is available on DEA nodes
 * remains unallocated
 * has been allocated